Is your laundry in good hands? Compare the differences between top load vs. front load washers to determine the best fit for your family.

 These models clean clothes by moving them against the agitator — the central post in the wash basket — and some give you the option to add more water on select cycles.

 These models use a specialized disc that creates friction between clothes for dirt and stain fighting.
 This type of wash action requires less water, which also helps meet today’s energy standards.

-FIND YOUR NEXT WASHER
+READY TO FIND YOUR NEXT WASHER?

 See what Maytag has to offer and zero in on the right washer for you.

 Discover the differences between agitator and impeller washers to help determine which suits you best.

 Browse Maytag® large capacity front- and top-load washers built to tackle your largest loads.